7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 If memoized, they will be acquired and released once, before all and after all the tests within this memoization environment.

 They provide an alternative to ScalaTest's native `beforeEach/beforeAll` that can use functional effects instead of mutability (However, `All` here includes the entire memoization environment, not the enclosing test suite)

+Forced roots may be configured per-activation / combination of activations, e.g. you may force postgres table setup to happen only in test environments with `Repo -> Repo.Prod` activation.

 ### Test Selection